Khagantak: Development

 The Khagantak family of glide bombs are intended to increase the operational range of Mark-80 series warheads.
 Khagantak's modular architecture allows it to integrate warheads of any size, from the smaller Mk-81 to the larger Mk-84, depending on mission requirements.
 Khagantak has a multi-mode passive homing head, electro-optical, and infrared seeker.
 The EO/IR seeker's broad field of view enables autonomous target recognition, identification, and tracking at long distances using thermal and visual signatures.
 The PHH makes it possible to passively target air defense, radar, and electronic warfare assets.

 The seeker in Khagantak recognizes targets using artificial intelligence.
 Khagantak can travel 180 kilometers when released from a 12 km altitude.
 JSR Dynamics is responsible for developing the AI algorithms for the seeker, wing design, and some of the warhead combinations internally.
 The Khagantak-243 has five aft control surfaces and a cylindrical body with swivel-type mid-body glide wings.
 Having 125 kg of explosive charges, it contains a Mk-81 general-purpose blast-fragmentation warhead.
 An upgraded, longer-range model, the Khagantak-306 has updated guidance systems and redesigned control surfaces.
 Glide bombs from the Khagantak family have jamming-resistant satellite navigation, which guarantees efficient operation in areas without GPS.
 The glide bombs can function in temperatures between -40°C and +70°C and are compatible with the MIL-STD-1760 standard.
 It took more than a decade for Khagantak's development to complete, and the company has obtained a prototype and manufacturing contract, according to Bharat Electronics Limited officials.
 Initial flight testing is scheduled to start in mid-2025, and after that serial production will follow.
 The IAF's Su-30MKI will be the first aircraft to test the Khagantak-243 followed by other aircraft like the MiG-29K.

+On 2 September 2026, the Indian Air Force conducted the maiden drop test of Khagantak-243 Long Range Glide Bomb while all mission objectives were met.